 The Caspian locust, Gleditsia capsica, is native to central Asia and locations bordering the Caspian sea.
 Suitable for growers in Zones 6-9, even the thorns on this tree have thorns!

 Young specimens provide a nasty barrier, and as it matures, the trunk will show no mercy to opportunist climbers.

 Caspian locust thrives in full sun and well-draining, but average soil.

-The thorns on both these species are monstrous, and need to be handled with respect.
+The thorns on both of these species are monstrous, and need to be handled with respect.
 They will easily rip through all but the toughest leather gardening gloves, and eye protection is essential.